rhrhhrhr/MPC_ruih/README.md

 1 2
 3 4
 ```
 Note that this method should be used after declaring the matrix's row and column, or the assignment won't success.
-The same data with different row and column will represent different matrices.<br><br>
+The same data with different rows and columns will represent different matrices.<br><br>
 **code:**
 ```cpp
 MatDataType_t arr[4] = {1, 2, 3, 4};